Second Stage Entrance Exam

 When is the Second Stage Entrance Examination?

 - The Wilson's School Second Stage Entrance Examination will take place on Saturday 6 October 2018.
 All boys who have passed the Selective Eligibility Test for Wilson's School will receive an invitation to sit the Wilson's School Second Stage Entrance Examination.
 For entry to Year 7 in September 2019 Wilson's School will be sharing its Second Stage Entrance Examination with Sutton Grammar School and the outcome of this shared second stage test will be used by each of the schools to determine eligibility for places at their school.

 Why are Wilson’s School and Sutton Grammar School sharing their entrance examinations?

-- For September 2018 entry, Wilson’s School and Sutton Grammar School have agreed to share their Second Stage Entrance Examinations.
+- Wilson’s School and Sutton Grammar School have agreed to share their Second Stage Entrance Examinations.
 This has the advantage for boys who have passed the Selective Eligibility Test of only requiring them to sit one second stage examination, the results of which will be used independently by each school to determine eligibility to be considered for a place there.

 There is no current or planned connection between the two schools beyond co-operation on our entrance testing arrangements.
 Both Wilson’s School and Sutton Grammar remain separate and distinct state funded academy schools.